Philippa Davis' rum and ginger sticky toffee pudding puts a boozy twist on a classic and is guaranteed to be met with delight

-No dinner party menu is complete without a pud, rules Philippa Davis.
+Supper is not complete without a proper pud, rules Philippa Davis.
 We may not like to admit to enjoying something sweet, but this rum and ginger sticky toffee pudding is simple to make and guaranteed to be met with delight.

-For more puddings, try our pear, ginger and whisky crepes – as whisky will never go amiss at the shoot lunch.
+For more puddings, try our pear, ginger and whisky crepes – as a decent splash of whisky will never go amiss.

 RUM AND GINGER STICKY TOFFEE PUDDING